Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Collective analysis of galaxies in the sample

-Another galaxy, standing as one of the most intriguing galaxies within our sample is NGC\,3626.
+Furthermore, the kinematic fields of several other galaxies in our sample, namely {NGC\,1300, NGC\,3368, NGC\,3626 and NGC\,4457}, shown in Figs.\,\ref{fig:NGC1300}, \ref{fig:NGC3368}, \ref{fig:NGC3626} and \ref{fig:NGC4457} respectively, are strongly disturbed, but we cannot associate them with any mechanism of inflow.
+They seem rather related to AGN or stellar outflows, or we cannot identify the source of the disturbance.
+Standing as one of the most intriguing galaxies within our sample is NGC\,3626.
 Throughout the observed region, the gas counterrotates with respect to the stars, yet the gas reaching the central regions collapsed to form a boxy ring structure within the inner $\sim$15\arcsec (see Appendix\,\ref{sec:NGC3626_notes}).
 However, the origin and motion of gas in this galaxy are complex and there is no evidence of extended shocks to the nucleus.

-The kinematics of another intriguing galaxy, NGC\,7513, resembles that of an almost on-axis shock (see e.g. \citealp{Athanassoula_1992, Englmaier_Gerhard_1997}) extending over the entire field of view.
-However, the geometry of the galaxy implies that the kinematic perturbation is associated with outflows rather than with inflows (see Appendix\,\ref{sec:NGC7513_notes}), and therefore different from an on-axis shock.

 Lastly, the only two unbarred galaxies in our sample, NGC\,4237 and NGC\,4380, have relatively unperturbed kinematic fields and show no evidence of extended shocks.
 Their residual velocity maps typically exhibit low deprojected velocity magnitudes, not exceeding $\sim$20\kms.
 No prominent structures are seen in the velocity difference maps either.
 These results suggest the absence of shocks in these systems.
 Any mild perturbations may instead arise from obscuration effects, variations in velocity with height, or wave patterns generated by lopsidedness.